-Rotarians hear from Tulsa Police chief on Saint Francis shooting, staffing shortages, gun violence
+Rotarians hear from Tulsa police chief on Saint Francis shooting, staffing shortages, gun violence

 The medical building at the center of a flood of 911 calls reporting a shooting was silent as the first pair of officers entered and cleared room after room.

-"There was no screaming, there were no alarms going off, it was just silence," Tulsa Police Chief Wendell Franklin told the Tulsa Rotary Club, at First United Methodist Church, 1115 South Boulder Ave., on Wednesday.
+"There was no screaming; there were no alarms going off.
+It was just silence," Tulsa Police Chief Wendell Franklin told the Tulsa Rotary Club at the First United Methodist Church, 1115 S. Boulder Ave., on Wednesday.

 "They can see that something has happened because they can see that there is broken glass everywhere; they can see shell casings," Franklin said.